climate-resource/bookshelf/README.rst

 * [ ] Simple web page to allow querying the data
 * [ ] A standardised way of dealing with metadata (datapackage or the like?)

+Each Book consists of a datapackage description of the metadata.
+This datapackage contains the associated pages and their hashes.
+Each Page is fetched when it is first used and then cached for later use

 .. sec-end-index

 License